 So it’s all based on “what can I get from the relationship?”
 Which really is just another form of commercial transaction.
 If we look at this type of relationship with ruthless honesty, its a commercial relationship.
 What can I get out of this?
 What’s in it for me?
 So in my view this is not a soulmate relationship either.

-Now, to me, a soulmate relationship is perhaps what Paramahansa Yogananda referred to in his book Divine Romance, which is where I got the title for this blog.
+Now, to me, a soulmate relationship is perhaps what Paramahansa Yogananda referred to in his book Divine Romance.

 He says that friendship is the highest form of love.
 Because when we’re friends with people, we’re not asking anything from them.
 If it’s a true friendship.
 I just like hanging out with you.
 I like being with you.
 I enjoy being with you.
 I enjoy your presence.